 As always: The error code was the most useful thing of the message, as it lead me to a forum were possible solutions for Windows 7 were posted – and one of them worked for my Windows 8.1 installation.
 I guess it should work for Windows 8, too.

-Apparently something about my other drives was bugging the installer and I had to unplug all drives except the one I wanted to install Windows 8 on (an SSD drive, by the way).
-After the install I plugged the other drives back in and everything went fine.
+Apparently something about my other drives was bugging the installer and I had to unplug all drives except the one I wanted to install Windows 8 on (an SSD in my case).
+After the installation I plugged the other drives back in and everything went fine.

-TL;DR: Unplug all drives except the one you want to install on if you encounter error 0x80300024.
+Unplug all drives – except the one you want to install Windows on – if you encounter error 0x80300024.